Message from the Specialty Director

 The need for more sophisticated health care management to respond to the clinical, organizational, and fiscal challenges faced by America's evolving health care industry is an absolute priority.
 Today's health care managers and executives require not only clinical experience and strong communication skills, but also business acumen and knowledge of financial and personnel management, organizational theory and negotiation.
 In order to prepare health care professionals to become effective and knowledgeable health care managers and executives, additional educational preparation is essential.
-Vanderbilt University's School of Nursing has taken on this challenge by providing its highly ranked Health Systems Management Master of Science (MSN) in Nursing degree program in an e-Learning environment.
+Vanderbilt University's School of Nursing has taken on this challenge by providing its highly ranked Healthcare Leadership in Nursing degree specialty in an e-Learning environment.

 Vanderbilt University School of Nursing: A leader in producing top nursing executives in the health care field.